• Skip to primary navigation

 Today’s an exciting day as I finally get to kick off a new series – What’s in Your Sewing Bag?

-I’ve had it in the works for quite awhile now and I can’t believe today’s the day it kicks off!
+I’ve had it in the works for quite a while now, and I can’t believe today’s the day it kicks off!

-This one is all about getting to know other makers in our community all while sneaking a peek at what’s inside their travel sewing bag.
+This one is all about getting to know other makers in our community, all while sneaking a peek at what’s inside their travel sewing bag.

 How fun!!
 Right?

-This gives you a front row seat on the must have notions – the tried and true – that must be in their sewing kit at all times.
+This gives you a front row seat on the must-have notions – the tried and true – that must be in their sewing kit at all times.
 Plus, I don’t know about you, but I also want to see what they carry all those precious goodies in!

 I’ve reached out to some amazingly talented and completely inspiring makers to share their sewing bags with you.